ZhijianZhou01/metav/README.md

 ## 9. Application
-metav has contributed to the discovery of many pathogens, some of which have been published.
+metav has contributed to the discovery of many new pathogens, some of which have been published.

 + Chu KK, Zhou ZJ, Wang Q, Ye SB, Guo L, Qiu Y, Zhang YZ, Ge XY.
 Characterization of Deltacoronavirus in Black-Headed Gulls (Chroicocephalus ridibundus) in South China Indicating Frequent Interspecies Transmission of the Virus in Birds. <i>Front Microbiol</i>.
 2022 May 12;13:895741. [doi: 10.3389/fmicb.2022.895741](https://www.frontiersin.org/journals/microbiology/articles/10.3389/fmicb.2022.895741/full).